If you want your employer branding to be successful, a clear employee value proposition should be at the core.

-2. Analyze what your target audience wants
+2. Analyse what your target audience wants

 The EVP is meant to create the give and get agreement between employer and employee.
 So, you need to know what employees expect.
 It’s all about thinking about your target candidates and whether your benefits align with what they want.

-Analyzing the data you already have can help you identify your target audience. (i.e. employees off a certain segment of the company, or where ever you want to extract data from).
+Analysing the data you already have can help you identify your target audience. (i.e. employees off a certain segment of the company, or where ever you want to extract data from).
 It also allows you to see if you are offering the right benefits at the moment.

 3. Build your Employer Value Proposition